Natedeploys/reference-js/README.md

 ## 🧐 About <a name = "about"></a>

-Reference-js is a collection of helpers for Node that allow you to import, export and convert between BibTeX, EndNote, XML, JSON files and more.
+Reference JS is a collection of functions for Node that allow you to import, export and convert between BibTeX, EndNote, XML, JSON files and more.

 ## 🏁 Getting Started <a name = "getting_started"></a>